20 plants you should grow side-by-side

 6. Summer savory and green beans

 If you love growing green beans, you should grow summer savory, too.
-According to Organic Gardening Tips, summer savory repels the Mexican bean beetle and improves the overall growth and flavor of green beans.
+Summer savory repels the Mexican bean beetle and improves the overall growth and flavor of green beans.
 Not only is this herb a friend to green beans in the garden, the two also make a tasteful pair in the kitchen.

 7. Cabbage and sage

-Caterpillars can wreak havoc on cabbage plants and, as pointed out by Mother Earth News, white cabbage butterfly caterpillars may be the most destructive of all.
+Caterpillars can wreak havoc on cabbage plants, and white cabbage butterfly caterpillars may be the most destructive of all.
 Sage and other aromatic herbs are known to repel these harmful critters and are helpful companions to plants in the cabbage family.

 8. Lettuce and Onions